 - Taste the salted mustard leaf (kiam chai) first, if it is excessively salty, soak it in water for an hour to draw out the salt before using.

-- Bring the water to a boil in a stock pot and put in the duck and trotter.
+- Bring the water to a boil in a stockpot and put in the duck and trotter.
 Allow to boil for 5 minutes until scum rises to the surface.
 For a clear stock, pour away the boiling water and rinse meat with cold water.

-- Add 3 litres of water in the pot and bring it to a boil, add in the meat and the rest of the ingredients, including the spice pouch.
-Bring soup to a boil again before lowering heat to simmer until the meat is tender.
+- Add 3 litres of water to the pot and bring it to a boil, add in the meat and the rest of the ingredients, including the spice pouch.
+Bring soup to a boil again before lowering the heat to simmer until the meat is tender.
 Top up with more water if necessary.
 Adjust soup to taste, adding salt and pepper as desired.

 Recipe courtesy of Perut Rumah Nyonya Cuisine